 How to Write a MoveIt Tutorial

 This guide explains how to write tutorials for the MoveIt documentation.
 Tutorials are one of the most useful contributions you can make because they are the first thing many new users see.
 This guide is intended for any contributor who wants to submit a new tutorial.
-There are many additional quality standards and how-tos for contributing to the tutorials located in this repository’s README.
+If you are looking for a how-to guide for using MoveIt, you can find one here.